jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/upgrading/upgrade-1-to-2.md

 The old permissions model of admin/non-admin still works but you should use [RBAC to assign the required privileges to users or services in future](https://jupyterhub.readthedocs.io/en/stable/rbac/index.html)

+KubeSpawner has replaced the [`kubernetes`] library with [`kubernetes_asyncio`](https://github.com/tomplus/kubernetes_asyncio).
+If you have extended the JupyterHub image and you rely on the kubernetes library you will need to modify your extensions.

 See
 `TODO: link to Notable dependencies updated` in the changelog for more information on other upgraded hub components.